-In the event of a key compromise of a TSP CA, the following actions shall be taken by the TSP:
+In the event of a key compromise, loss, destruction, or suspected compromise of a TSP CA, the TSP shall take at least the following actions:

-- The ECAC PMA shall be notified as soon as there is an indication of suspected compromise.
-The TSP shall work together with the ECAC PMA on deciding whether to continue TSP CA activities or cease operations.
-If it is decided to revoke the TSP CA certificate: - o The subscribers holding active end-entity certificates shall be notified, - The ECAC PMA shall decide with the TSP whether a new certificate is going to be issued to the TSP CA. - A TSP CA compromise notice shall be published toward relevant relying parties.
+- The ECAC PMA shall be notified as soon as there is an indication of suspected compromise. - The TSP shall work together with the ECAC PMA on deciding whether to continue TSP CA activities or cease operations.
+If it is decided to revoke the TSP CA certificate: - The subscribers holding active end-entity certificates shall be notified by the TSP.
+The TSP may use the following methodes: - An email will be sent to all Subscribers with valid certificates to their registered email address.
+And/or - A notice will be posted on the TSP public repository - Publish a TSP CA compromise notice in the TSP's public repository to notify relevant relying parties. - o All valid end-entity certificates shall be revoked. - Last CRL shall be issued - The ECAC PMA shall decide with the TSP whether a new certificate is going to be issued to the TSP CA.